dh1tw/dh1tw.de/content/post/2020-01-21-outstanding-vhf-tropo-propagation.md

 144.474 MHz | DB0HRF | JO40FF   | 175km
 **144.482 MHz** | **GB3NGI**  | **IO65VB** | **1290km**

-Obviously, GB3NGI was the biggest surprise at a stunning distance of almost 1300km.
+GB3NGI was the biggest surprise at a stunning distance of almost 1300km.
 Find below the recorded audio:

 {{< soundcloud 736592476 >}}

 I'm licensed now for more than 20 years, but this was the first time that I was able to observe such outstanding VHF Tropo propagation.
-I guess 2020 really started great for me!
+I guess 2020 started great for me!